- Visit Lo Manthang bounded by a huge town wall and several still standing structures.

 - Hotel in Pokhara with breakfast,

-- Tea house lodge during the trek with breakfast
+- Tea house lodge trek on full board

 - Staff insurance on the trek,